${\it Ab\ initio}$ thermodynamic properties of certain compounds in Nd-Fe-B system: Ab initio Calculation Results and discussion

 The smaller primitive cell of NdB$_6$ allows for a larger, $2~\times~2~\times~2$ supercell to be used in the phonon calculations.
-We would expect the best result for this supercell relative to the other compounds within the scope of this work run with $1~\times~1~\times~1$ supercells.
-In addition to the required $C_p$ data, we have also obtained the $1~\times~1~\times~1$ phonon dispersion in order to make a rough comparison with other lanthanide series hexaborides.
-This is shown in Figure~\ref{fig:NdB6_phon}.
-Comparison is made between the phonon dispersion patterns of NdB$_6$ and LaB$_6$, (Figure~\ref{fig:LaB6}), as well as NdB$_6$ and CeB$_6$ (Figure \ref{fig:CeB6}), both taken from G{\"{u}}rel and Eryi${\breve{\rm{g}}}$it~\cite{Gurel:2010}.
-It is evident that the phonon dispersions are similar, which is expected due to the similarity in their crystal structures.
-The dispersion curve includes a recognizable flat acoustic modes across the high $q$-points, which is indicative of vibrations of large rare-earth atoms between octahedral B atoms.
-It is clearly seen in all the rare-earth hexaborides $R$B$_6$.
+We would expect the best result for this supercell relative to the other compounds within the scope of this work run with less multiplied supercells.
+In addition to the required $C_p$ data, we have also obtained the NdB$_6$ phonon dispersion (Figure~\ref{fig:NdB6_phon}) in order to make a rough comparison with other lanthanide series hexaborides.
+Comparison is made between the phonon dispersion patterns of NdB$_6$ and LaB$_6$, (Figure~\ref{fig:LaB6}), as well as NdB$_6$ and CeB$_6$ (Figure \ref{fig:CeB6}), both taken from the work of G{\"{u}}rel and Eryi${\breve{\rm{g}}}$it.~\cite{Gurel:2010} It is evident that the phonon dispersions are remarkably similar, which is expected due to the similarity in their crystal structures, with exception for the lowest and highest frequency phonon modes.
+Nevertheless, all dispersion curves show a recognizable flat acoustic modes across the $q$-points, which is indicative of freely vibrating large rare-earth ions in between octahedral B atom "cages".
+This feature is clearly seen in all the rare-earth hexaborides $R$B$_6$.

-Comparison is made to theoretical prediction based on heat capacity expression suggested by Bolgar \etal{}~\cite{Bolgar:1993}, as shown in Figure~\ref{fig:NdB6highCP}.
-The calculated $C_p$ of NdB$_6$ in this work has good agreement with the measurements of Reiffers \etal{}, with the exception in the very low temperature region $T < 20$ K (see Figure~\ref{fig:NdB6lowCP}).
+The calculated $C_p$ of NdB$_6$ in this work is in good agreement with the measurements of Reiffers~\etal{}, with the exception in the very low temperature region $T < 20$ K (see Figure~\ref{fig:NdB6lowCP}).
 Magnetic transitions that are not captured by QHA, largely contributes to $C_p$ in this temperature region.
+Also seen in the low temperature region is a Schottky anomaly-like bump starting around $T = 20$ K, which is also present in other hexaborides such as YB$_6$~\cite{2006LOR} and CeB$_6$.~\cite{Gurel:2010} This would later turn out to be significant in the application of our calculation results to CALPHAD models, as discussed in Section~\ref{sec.CALPHAD}.

 We see in Figure~\ref{fig:NdB6highCP} that the formulation of $C_p$ from Equation~\eqref{polyfit} is quantitatively similar to that of Equation~\eqref{Cp}, and is qualitatively less prone to numerical fluctuation.
 This leads us to believe that Equation~\eqref{polyfit} is more suited to model $C_p$.
 Therefore, the $C_p$ derived from Equation~\eqref{polyfit} is favored and is used from this point on in this work.